-Whether you are designing a kitchen from scratch or just looking for some swoon worthy inspiration, here are our tips for creating a gorgeous modern kitchen and you'll find plenty more kitchen ideas, handy tips and tricks on our hub.
+Whether you are designing a kitchen from scratch or just looking for some swoon-worthy inspiration, here are our tips for creating a gorgeous contemporary kitchen design and you'll find plenty more kitchen ideas, handy tips and tricks in our feature.

-1. Opt for an all white colour scheme
+1. Opt for all white in a contemporary kitchen

 Nothing says contemporary or minimalist quite like an all-white scheme.
 Simple, yet effective, this stand-out scheme makes a real design statement (as long as you can keep it tidy).

 If you're concerned about the space feeling a little too clinical, try working different textures into your space to break up the use of one colour.
-In this instance, fine grey veining throughout the white marble kitchen island is just what's required to add interest to the space.
+For this modern kitchen design, fine grey veining throughout the white marble kitchen island is just what's required to add interest to the space.

 For more white kitchen design ideas, take a look at our stylish guide.

 2. Or experiment with on-trend blue-grey pastels

-If an ultra-modern, all white scheme is too much for your taste (or you can't trust yourself to keep it looking spotless) consider opting for cabinetry in an on-trend, blue-grey pastel shade, instead.
+If an all white, ultra modern kitchen design is too much for your taste (or you can't trust yourself to keep it looking spotless) consider opting for cabinetry in an on-trend, blue-grey pastel shade, instead.

-Grey tones are contemporary, but with timeless appeal and have a slightly warmer, more homely feeling about them.
+Grey tones are ideal in a contemporary kitchen, but with timeless appeal and have a slightly warmer, more homely feeling about them.
 Pair with copper accents – check out that kitchen tap – for an extra dose of contemporary style.

-If (like us) you can't get enough of the moody interiors trend, you'll love our dark and dramatic kitchen design ideas.
+If (like us) you can't get enough of the moody interiors trend, you'll love our black kitchen ideas.

-3. Combine classic kitchen styles with stylish design trends
+3. Combine classic kitchen styles with stylish modern kitchen design trends

 Shaker style kitchens have certainly stood the test of time; making them the perfect option if you want to design a contemporary kitchen with some longevity.

-This classic style of cabinetry is particularly standout when designed as part of an on-trend dark and moody interiors scheme.
+This classic style of cabinetry is particularly standout in modern kitchen designs when part of an on-trend dark and moody interiors scheme.
 Style with (equally stylish) white metro tiles to create some contrast and brass accents, if you're going all out.